eduardo-paes/Educational.Go.Repository/README.md

 # Go Concurrency Patterns and Usage Guide

-This repository contains code examples and explanations of how to effectively use Go's concurrency features, including channels, goroutines, and the `select` statement.
+This repository contains code examples and explanations of how to effectively use Go's concurrency features, including `channels`, `goroutines`, and the `select` statement.
 It also covers some common concurrency patterns.

 ## Table of Contents